 BCT 3rd Quarter Report 2019

 We are delighted to share a snippet of some of the on-going BCT projects that took place between July and September 2019.
-The below is not an exhaustive list of all current BCT activities and with your support, we continue to support many long standing projects across education, healthcare and emergency relief.
+The below is not an exhaustive list of all current BCT activities and with your support, we continue to champion many long standing projects across education, healthcare and emergency relief.

 Contributing Computers to Classrooms in Kenya